vmware-archive/PivotalCloudCache-Workshop/02_pcc_connectivity_setup.md

 #### Step 1: Create Skeleton PCC Client project

 a.
 Download the Pizza-store-initial project.
-For convenience we have configured the POM with required dependencies for mysql and we'll be adding only dependencies required for PCC.
+For convenience we have configured the POM with required dependencies for mysql and PCC.

+Following are the dependency required for PCC and exposing the PCC repository using REST endpoints for CRUD Operations

 ###### Pivotal Cloud Cache Dependency